-- Brand Identity the brand identity has three major levels at which it should simultaneously take place.
-The three levels reflect the nature of the Corridor and the complexity of branding such a collection of places. - Transit Origins the origin of the Corridor is the rail line and the importance of the rail line to the narrative and connection between this series of places is critical.
+The brand identity has three major levels at which it should simultaneously take place.
+The three levels reflect the nature of the Corridor and the complexity of branding such a collection of places.

+Transit Origins - The origin of the Corridor is the rail line and the importance of the rail line to the narrative and connection between this series of places is critical.
 Therefore the brand identity must focus on the transit line.
 All activity in this regard should reinforce the message that this is a rapid transit line that is completely incorporated into the MBTA subway system.
 This requires the transformation of the way the line is officially treated from a regulatory, promotional, and operational perspective.